In Memoriam: Albert W. Brown and Paul Yu

 The Honors Program (now the Honors College) grew and prospered during his tenure, and the strong academic culture assisted in an improved recruitment for study abroad programs and international students.

 “It’s not easy raising the academic profile of a college, and Brockport’s rise during Dr. Yu’s tenure was achieved while always focusing on student success,” President Macpherson said.
-“The College at Brockport is a better institution because of Paul Yu.”
+“SUNY Brockport is a better institution because of Paul Yu.”